 And soon Athlean-X became one of the most popular fitness programs to date.

-While we're already used to clams like these in the past, Athlean-X is supposedly special.
+While we're already used to claims like these in the past, Athlean-X is supposedly special.

 But, having in mind tough competition at the time the program came out, it should offer something different and better to come on top.